Skip to main content

 Lilly Lake

-Lilly Lake earns an A — water clarity, phosphorus, and chlorophyll-a all rate among the best monitored waters in Kenosha County.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+Lilly Lake earns an A — every scored parameter (clarity and phosphorus) rates among the best monitored waters in Kenosha County.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

-A TSI value of 32 puts Lilly Lake in the oligotrophic range, where biological productivity stays low and the water column remains clear.
+Mesotrophic conditions dominate at Lilly Lake: enough nutrients for a healthy fishery, not so much that algal blooms become a chronic problem.
 A maximum depth of 22 ft puts Lilly Lake in the middle of Wisconsin's depth distribution.
 At 85 acres, Lilly Lake sits below the Wisconsin median: a small water where shoreline activity has an outsized effect on water quality.
-Lilly Lake ranks 4 of 13 in Kenosha County — solidly in the upper half of the local distribution.
+Among the 13 graded lakes in Kenosha County, Lilly Lake ranks 3 — in the top quartile locally.

 Lilly Lake carries an invasive watermilfoil record — boat-launch decontamination and shoreline care matter more here than at uninfested lakes.
 The fishery is bass-led, with 3 documented species across the lake's records.
-Public access is available — the lake is on the Wisconsin DNR public-access list.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-09-20.
 Grade methodology: LakeGrade methodology.